Work continuing on coast guard

-CDP leader McKeeva Bush has expressed solidarity with relatives of the missing boaters Chadwick and Edward Henrick-Hydes on behalf of the National Unity Government.
+CDP leader McKeeva Bush has expressed solidarity with relatives of the missing boaters Chadwick Bodden and Edward Henrick-Hydes on behalf of the National Unity Government.

 Mr Bush said work is continuing toward creation of Cayman’s coast guard which he said would not only be beneficial in assisting with search and rescue, but with keeping our borders safe.